 In practice, it appears that companies are able to take bigger steps at the same time through a more structured approach and the exchange of knowledge and experiences.

-Companies from non-comparable branches do have similar policy aspects.
-Regardless of the product or service with which one operates in the market, every company has a policy in the field of marketing, sales or HR and they can distinguish themselves in their own sector by gaining knowledge from other sectors, where certain policy aspects (through the nature of the industry).
+Companies from non-comparable branches can have many similar policy aspects and management processes.
+Regardless of the product or service with which one operates in the market, every company has policies in the field of marketing, sales or HR and they can distinguish themselves in their own sector by gaining knowledge from other sectors, where certain policy aspects (through the nature of the industry) may be more advanced.
 The focus of the business benchmark is therefore on the strategic level and distinctive entrepreneurship, not on the operational or financial aspects.

-Distinctive entrepreneurship has many variants, but it is essentially about not only doing "the right things", but also doing "the right things" beforehand, with a focus on continuity, results and value creation for the organization.
+Distinctive entrepreneurship has many variants, but it is essentially about not only doing "things right" (with a focus on improving internal processes), but also on doing "the right things" (making the right strategic choices), with a focus on continuity, results and value creation for the organization.